MohammadMaftoun/Machine-learning-algorithms-from-scratch/README.md

 # Machine-learning-algorithms-from-scratch
 ![ML](https://media.geeksforgeeks.org/wp-content/uploads/20230808130011/Machine-Learning-Algorithms1-(1).webp)
 # Description:
 The Machine Learning Algorithms from Scratch repository aims to provide a comprehensive collection of well-documented implementations of various machine learning algorithms composed completely from scratch in Python.
 Users can better comprehend their internal workings and principles by delving into machine learning fundamentals and manually coding these algorithms.
-This repository employes as an educational resource for those interested in machine learning.
+This repository employs as an educational resource for those interested in machine learning.

 # Key Features:

     Algorithm Implementations: The repository includes implementations of a wide range of machine learning algorithms, covering both supervised and unsupervised learning approaches.
-This possesses but is not limited to:
+This possesses, but is not limited to:
         Linear Regression
         Logistic Regression
         Decision Trees